AdobeDocs/experience-manager-65.en/help/assets/metadata-schemas.md

 1. Click or tap the **[!UICONTROL View Properties]** icon from Quick Actions on the asset tile in Card view.

    ![Quick actions on asset tile](assets/chlimage_1-170.png)

+   Alternatively, select an asset and then click or tap the [!UICONTROL Properties] icon from the toolbar.

 1. You can edit various metadata properties under the available tabs.
 However, you cannot modify the asset [!UICONTROL Type] in the [!UICONTROL Basic] tab of properties page.